jotorren/ra-ng-quickstart/README.md

 ## Disadvantages

-* With [Rollup](http://rollupjs.org/) or with the **buildStatic** option of [SystemJS Builder](https://github.com/systemjs/builder) a **ngModule** cannot be lazy loaded: **Angular lazy routing is not supported**.
-Anyway, If you have one static js file for the whole application then it means you don't need to have lazy loading, if you need lazy loading then it means you need several bundles (js files) for your app as per module.
+* With [Rollup](http://rollupjs.org/) or with the **buildStatic** option of [SystemJS Builder](https://github.com/systemjs/builder) a module cannot be lazy loaded: **Angular lazy routing is not supported**.
+Anyway, if you have one static js file for the whole application then it means you don't need lazy loading, because it only makes sense when you have several bundles (js files) for your app as per module.

 ### Quick start